Televisión Nacional de Chile: Programming

 With diverse programmes, Televisión Nacional de Chile has produced and created its own spaces, as well as in association with various production companies.
-In addition, it has broadcast information, fiction, foreign content and sporting events since its inception.
-Every day the nationwide channel starts its broadcasts with the news programme 24 AM, followed by a space that occupies a large part of the morning programming; During the afternoon two main news programmes are broadcast, 24tarde at 1:00pm and 24 horas central at 9:00pm, where the last one is considered as the flagship evening news.
+In addition, it has broadcast information, fiction, foreign content, and sporting events since its inception.
+Every day the nationwide channel starts its broadcasts with the news programme 24 AM, followed by a space that occupies a large part of the morning programming; During the afternoon two main news programmes are broadcast, 24 Tarde at 1:00 pm and 24 horas central at 9:00 pm, where the last one is considered as the flagship evening news.

-The soap operas and series of own production or of foreign origin have usually occupied since the beginning of the channel, the afternoon schedule, however, also since 2004, TVN has broadcast soap operas at night.
+The soap operas and series of own production or foreign origin have usually occupied since the beginning of the channel, the afternoon schedule, however, also since 2004, TVN has broadcast soap operas at night.
 Additionally, in the afternoon, apart from the dramas, programmes such as Rojo are broadcast.
 In the evening, after 24 horas central, the weather forecast is broadcast on TV Tiempo and then programmes or soap operas.
 Next, the midnight newscast Medianoche is broadcast.
-During the weekends, cultural, children's or political discussion programmes such as El informante and Estado nacional are presented.
+During the weekends, cultural, children's, or political discussion programmes such as El informante and Estado nacional are presented.

-The news from Chile and the world are presented under the brand 24 horas since 1990, with several daily editions, and all the news programmes are part of the 24-hours news channel Canal 24 horas that breaks into the national channel's usual programming in an emergency, delivering news bulletins, including live broadcast during earthquakes.
-Previously the news carried the name of Telediario, Martini al instante, Noticiero, 60 minutos, TVNoticias, and finally Noticias before its current name.
+The news from Chile and the world is presented under the brand 24 horas since 1990, with several daily editions, and all the news programmes are part of the 24-hours news channel Canal 24 horas that breaks into the national channel's usual programming in an emergency, delivering news bulletins, including live broadcast during earthquakes.
+Previously the news carried the name of Telediario, Martini al instante, Noticiero, the controversial 60 minutos, TVNoticias, and finally Noticias before its current name.